krin-san/humble-trove-downloader/README.md

 # Docker

-A docker image is available so you don't need to setup PHP or deal with
+Slashbunny's docker image is available so you don't need to setup PHP or deal with
 dependencies:

 ```bash